Sea of Japan: Extent

 The International Hydrographic Organization defines the limits of the "Japan Sea" as follows:

 On the Southwest.
-The Northeastern limit of the Eastern China Sea [From Nomo Saki (32°35′ N) in Kyusyu to the South point of Hukae Sima (Goto Retto) and on through this island to Ose Saki (Cape Goto) and to Hunan Kan, the South point of Saisyu To (Quelpart), through this island to its Western extreme and thence along the parallel of 33°17′ North to the mainland] and the Western limit of the Inland Sea [defined circuitously as "The Southeastern limit of the Japan Sea"].
+The Northeastern limit of the Eastern China Sea [From Cape Nomo (32°35′ N) in Kyushu to the South point of Fukuejima (Gotō Islands) and on through this island to Cape Ōse (Cape Goto) and to Cape Punam (푸남사키), the South point of Jeju Island (Quelpart), through this island to its Western extreme and thence along the parallel of 33°17′ North to the mainland] and the Western limit of the Seto Inland Sea [defined circuitously as "The Southeastern limit of the Japan Sea"].

 On the Southeast.
-In Simonoseki Kaikyo.
-A line running from Nagoya Saki (130°49′,5 E) in Kyûsyû through the islands of Uma Sima and Muture Sima (33°58′,5 N) to Murasaki Hana (34°01′ N) in Honsyû.
+In Kanmon Straits.
+A line running from Cape Hachiman (八幡岬) (Note: Located in Kitakyushu, Fukuoka Prefecture) (130°49′,5 E) in Kyushu through the islands of Umashima and Mutsure Island (33°58′,5 N) to Murasaki no Hana (村崎ノ鼻) (Note: Located in Shimonoseki, Yamaguchi Prefecture) (34°01′ N) in Honshu.

 On the East.
-In the Tsugaru Kaikô.
-From the extremity of Siriya Saki (141°28′ E) to the extremity of Esan Saki (41°48′ N).
+In the Tsugaru Strait.
+From the extremity of Cape Shiriya (141°28′ E) to the extremity of Cape Esan (41°48′ N).

 On the Northeast.
-In La Perouse Strait (Sôya Kaikyô).
-A line joining Sôni Misaki and Nishi Notoro Misaki (45°55′ N).
+In La Pérouse Strait (Sōya Kaikyō).
+A line joining Cape Sōya and Cape Crillon (45°55′ N).

 On the North.
 From Cape Tuik (51°45′ N) to Cape Sushcheva.